 Sixteen years later on October 23, 2012, the Ingham Institute came to life in the form of a world-class, state-of-the-art research building.

 The Ingham Institute for Applied Medical Research is a project that highlights Mr Ingham’s entrepreneurial mindset and community spirit.
 True to his original commitment to the local community, the Institute shares a unique partnership between the South Western Sydney Local Health District (SWSLHD), UNSW Sydney and Western Sydney University.

 The Institute has received a number of generous donations throughout the years, both through Inghams Enterprises (which was sold in 2013) and directly from Mr Bob Ingham AO and his family.

 Mr Ingham’s philanthropic gifts to the Institute exceed $15 million – ranking him amongst Australia’s most generous supporters of health and medical research.

-The Ingham Institute has also been fortunate to receive long-term support from Lady Mary Fairfax AC, OBE, who has pledged more than $1 million to allow our researchers to continue their life-changing work.
+The Ingham Institute has also been fortunate to receive long-term support from Lady Mary Fairfax AC, OBE, who pledged more than $1 million to allow our researchers to continue their life-changing work.

-Robert “Bob” Walter Ingham AO is a leading Australian businessman and was co-owner of Inghams Enterprises – a poultry business headquartered in Liverpool, Sydney – along with his late brother, Jack Ingham.
+Robert “Bob” Walter Ingham AO was a leading Australian businessman and was co-owner of Inghams Enterprises – a poultry business headquartered in Liverpool, Sydney – along with his late brother, Jack Ingham.

 The Ingham brothers also co-founded the largest thoroughbred horse racing and breeding operation in Australia, Woodlands Stud, which was sold in 2008.